-Oil and chemical production and storage facilities in southeastern Texas and southwestern Louisiana are susceptible to dangerous hurricanes and severe weather.
-More than 45 hurricanes have passed close to the Texas and Louisiana coastal zone in the last century, causing severe damage from wind and storm surge.
-On average, a tropical storm or hurricane is expected to strike somewhere along the Texas and Louisiana coasts about once a year.
-The flat coastal zones of Texas and Louisiana make tropical storms and hurricanes especially dangerous.
+Oil and chemical production and storage facilities in southern Texas are susceptible to dangerous hurricanes and severe weather.
+More than 45 hurricanes have passed close to the Texas coastal zone in the last century, causing severe damage from wind and storm surge.
+On average, a tropical storm or hurricane is expected to strike somewhere along the Texas coast about once a year.
+The flat coastal zones of Texas make tropical storms and hurricanes especially dangerous.
 Storm surge pushed by an approaching hurricane can reach heights of more than 20 feet and spread far inland, devastating anything in its path.
-After a hurricane, access to most of southeastern Texas and southwestern Louisiana is very difficult as the roads and supporting infrastructure are either flooded or destroyed by the storm.
+After a hurricane, access to most of southern Texas is very difficult as the roads and supporting infrastructure are either flooded or destroyed by the storm.
 High water, waterways closures, and obstructions in what were previously deemed as safe navigable waters, eliminate many conventional transportation methods.

 Unlike most oil discharges and chemical releases, where there is a single point source at one location from which the spill spreads, the pollution associated with hurricanes and tropical storms are usually widespread.
-There is a higher potential for pollution incidents along the Southeast Gulf Coast because of the wide distribution of oil and chemical production activities within the state.
+There is a higher potential for pollution incidents along the Gulf Coast because of the wide distribution of oil and chemical production activities within the state.
 In addition to pollution from production facilities, oil storage tanks, and pipelines, there will typically be smaller discharges of refined oil products such as diesel fuel and gasoline from fishing vessels, small fuel storage tanks, and motor vehicles.
 The total destruction caused by a storm can leave tens of thousands of containers of industrial and household hazardous waste and materials dispersed throughout the area.